 Clients can than move at their own speed to run out and grab one piece of equipment.
 Once they have brought their first piece of equipment back they must then perform 20 star jumps while their partner runs out to grab the next piece.
 Clients are to continue until they have all of their equipment.
 Remember to demonstrate the correct safe method to carry heavy equipment.

-Share your simple yet favourite bootcamp warm up ideas in the comments below.
+What’s your favourite warm up to run with your group?
+Share your favourite quick and simple bootcamp warm up ideas in the comments below.

 Kyle Wood created Bootcamp Ideas in 2010 when he was hunting around on the internet for workout ideas.
 He ran a successful bootcamp in Victoria, Australia and spends his spare time managing this site, adventuring (or lazying) with his wife and find new ways to make bootcamps even better.